Sun and heat protection for babies and kids

 - dry lips and mouth

-Severe dehydration is very dangerous for young children.
-See a doctor immediately if your baby has signs of severe dehydration such as:
+Dehydration is very dangerous for young children.
+See a doctor immediately if your baby has signs of severe dehydration such as if they:

-- breathing fast and / or a fast heart rate
+- have a fast breathing rate and heart rate

-- in young babies, sunken fontanelle (soft spot on the head)
+In young babies, a sunken fontanelle (soft spot on the head) is a sign of dehydration.

 How can I prevent my baby from becoming dehydrated?

-Babies and young children are particularly at risk of dehydration.
+Babies and young children have a higher chance of becoming dehydrated.
 It is important that your child drinks enough fluid to prevent this from happening.
 Babies should produce 6 to 8 pale, wet nappies a day.

 Whether you are breastfeeding or bottle-feeding, your baby will need extra feeds during hot weather.
 You shouldn’t give water to babies under 6 months old unless your doctor advises you to.